sbnt26/buss/DOCS/10_Environment_Variables.md

 **Date:** 2025-10-15

 ## Overview
-Complete list of environment variables required for WhatsApp Invoicer MVP.
+Complete list of environment variables required for BussApp MVP.
 Use `.env.local` for development and secure secrets management (e.g., Docker secrets, Vault) for production.

 ## Required Variables